Myrzakanova/householdtracker/README.md

-# Household Wealth Viewer (WPF)
+# Household Wealth Viewer

 A modern desktop application built with WPF (Windows Presentation Foundation) that displays household wealth changes over time using interactive data visualization.

 ## Overview

-This application visualizes net worth trends across different income brackets in the United States, covering the years 1990 to 2023.
+This application visualizes net worth trends across different income brackets in the United States, covering the years 1989 to 2016
+.
 It uses a stacked area chart to illustrate how wealth is distributed and how it shifts across groups over time.

 ## Key Features